Azure/azure-webpubsub/docs/specs/phase-2-subprotocol.md

 }
 ```

-`ack_id` is an incremental integer for this command message, it is also optional.
-When the "ack_id" is specified, the service sends a [ack response message](#ack_response) back to the client when the command is executed.
+`ackId` is an incremental integer for this command message, it is also optional.
+When the "ackId" is specified, the service sends a [ack response message](#ack_response) back to the client when the command is executed.

 Custom event `<event_name>` will always be handled by the event handler registered.
 If no such event handler is registered, the connection will be declined.
 Such custom events can be helpful if you want messages to be dispatched to different servers having different event handlers.